Compulsory Year 10

 In this elective you will follow through the realistic processes of analysing a crime scene, by undertaking experiments including blood splatter, fingerprints, and DNA profiling, the major component will involve you being the first person at a crime scene and solving a mystery death.
 By the end of this unit, you will have enhanced your understanding of scientific procedure and improved your scientific experimental skills.
 Perfect for anyone interested in a career in the science area.

 Students will learn a variety of basic skills necessary to begin their career in an agricultural industry and around the backyard.
-These skills include, chemical handling, animal handling, simple tools care and maintenance, weather, its impacts, fencing and propagation of plants.
+These skills can include, Cows Create Careers, simple tools care and maintenance, and the growth and propagation of plants.

 This course will lead directly to the Agricultural Studies elective and into a Certificate course in Agriculture or Horticulture.